chandrasekarnarayana/foodspec/docs/05-advanced-topics/validation_strategies.md

 ## Where to configure
 - `validation.py` provides `batch_aware_cv`, `nested_cv`, and split helpers.
-- Protocols can specify `validation_strategy`; CLI flags may override; GUI provides a dropdown.
+- Protocols can specify `validation_strategy`; CLI flags may override.

 See `03-cookbook/cookbook_validation.md` for quick recipes and `07-theory-and-background/chemometrics_and_ml_basics.md` for background.